-The Governor’s Office of Health Innovation and Transformation (GOHIT) would like to thank everyone who submitted comments on the 1115 Waiver application.
+The Governor’s Office of Health Innovation and Transformation (GOHIT) sincerely thanks everyone for their interest in the 1115 Waiver application, which was submitted to CMS on June 4, 2014.
 More than 650 comments were received by the deadline of March 10, 2014.

 Building on the work of the Alliance for Health the State of Illinois is launching an effort to develop a Path to Transformation Medicaid Waiver under the Centers for Medicare and Medicaid Services waiver authority, Section 1115 of the Social Security Act.
 This section gives the Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that promote the objectives of the Medicaid and CHIP programs and that differ from federal program rules.
 The purpose of these demonstrations, which give States additional flexibility to design and improve their programs, is to demonstrate and evaluate policy approaches such as: